 Student Discount:

 All travelers under 17 have a $30 discount.
-If you are 25 years old or under when traveling, you can get the discount with your Student ID.
-Please send us an email to receive a code for the discount.
+If you are 25 years old or under when traveling, you can get the discount with your University ID.
+To get the discount, the ID must include:

 - ISIC cards are not valid.